 - Ladle by ladle, add ½ of filling mixture to the bowl of egg yolks, whisking it furiously as you do so.

 - Once incorporated, add this egg mixture back into the pot of remaining filling mixture.
 This is called tempering, and prevents the eggs from cooking, and turning into egg chunks

-- Heat this on low heat for another minute more, then stir in the butter, lemon juice, and zest, incorporating fully.
+- Heat this on low heat for another 3 minutes more.
 If this mixture is too runny (not the texture of a thick pudding) then you may need to play with chemistry a bit more.
 I advise taking a tablespoon or two of corn starch and making a rue in a cup, with as little water as possible.
 Add this to the pie filling mixture, stirring constantly, and heat until it begins to thicken.
 Immediately remove from heat and stir until it is cool.

 - Add this to your cooled pie shell and set aside

 - In your icy bowl, or in the bowl of your standing mixer, beat the egg whites, adding spoons of sugar and pinches of cream of tartar as you go, until they form stiff peaks.
 What does this mean?
 Try turning the bowl upside down.
 If it falls out, it is not a stiff peak.
 However, you cannot magically make this happen.
 If you have been at this for several minutes, and the peaks simply refuse to rise, add a bit more sugar, and if this doesn’t work, resign yourself to a flat but tasty meringue.

 - Shovel this atop your pie, being careful not to smash it down.
 Picture a fluffy cloud.
 Use the back side of the spoon to create the little points by allowing the meringue to stick and pulling upward.

 - Place this in the oven at 375 for about 12 minutes, or until the meringue has become a toasty brown at all its highest points.